 Sit on a chair with your back straight as in the tip 1 above.
 Relax your arms, neck and shoulders.
 Inhale while lifting the shoulders up, all the way to your ears.
 Exhale as you let your shoulders drop away from the neck.
 Repeat the movements five times while maintaining long extended neck alignment.

 2. Neck Turns

 Rest your hands on the thighs and hold your neck in neutral position, looking straight ahead.
-Check that your jaw is straight and parallel to the floor.
+Check out that your jaw is straight and parallel to the floor.
 To start, inhale and exhale gently turn the head to the right side.
 Inhale again in this position while the neck is being stretched, and then exhale as the head rotates back to the center.
 Do the same movement this time rotating to the other side.
 Repeat this drill four more times while maintaining a long neck.

 Article Source: https://EzineArticles.com/expert/Joanna_Ng/868216